MEC dial in GENIE reweight

 Some discrepancy in the location of the W peak remains between events generated with Empirical MEC and the reweighted Valencia events.
 This is under study.

-#2 Updated by Steven Gardiner about 1 month ago
+#2 Updated by Steven Gardiner 4 months ago

 - % Done changed from 20 to 40